Aboriginal History of Wadjemup

 Wadjemup has been an important place for Aboriginal people for a long time, but it wasn’t always an island.

 Before the last ice age, over 6,500 years ago, the land that we know as Wadjemup was connected to the mainland and was used by Whadjuk people for cultural purposes.
 Then, as the ice age ended and sea levels rose, the low-lying land that connected the two disappeared underwater.
-There is no evidence that Aborginal visited the island once separation occurred up until their forced imprisonment under colonisation.
+There is no evidence that Aboriginal visited the island once separation occurred up until their forced imprisonment under colonisation.

 It wasn’t until European seafarers made first contact with the island in the 17th century that it was inhabited again—and it began its sorrowful role in Aboriginal history.